 There’s no need to put the out of office on early (unless you need an excuse!)
-Chichester is well connected to many transport hubs and is just an hour from Brighton, Guildford and Southampton, and under two hours from London.
+Chichester is well connected to many transport hubs and is just an hour from Brighton, Guildford and Southampton, and just over an hour and a half from London.
 Leave work and arrive on time for an evening performance at Chichester Festival Theatre.
 Performances usually start at 7.30pm.

 The theatre has some great dining facilities.
 Head to The Brasserie offering contemporary British dining in elegant surroundings for pre-show dining, or for a post-show meal (Festival Season only) try the Minerva Bar & Grill, offering a modern take on relaxed dining.

 Make the most of your day by rising early and taking a leisurely walk along the City Walls which surround the City and date back to Roman times - the best way to get your bearings of the City.
 Watch the sunrise over the City rooftops and then enjoy breakfast in one of the many independent cafes in the town.

 Once refuelled, head to the Novium Museum for an in-depth insight into the history of the City and wider district.
 The museum is built over the remains of a vast Roman bath house, which can be seen from the ground floor, and spans three floors.
 The top floor is home to an ever-changing exhibition (recent ones have included Tim Peake, Chichester Camera Club and a Hollywood Rome exhibition).